 US and the Overseas Chinese...

-The absence of diplomatic relations between the US and the PRC hinders the position of the Overseas Chinese in America.
-In addition, Taiwan is conducting an open struggle to keep and retain the Overseas Chinese in the United States in their camp, backed by the anti-communist winds blowing in the US over the years.
+The absence of diplomatic relations between the US and the PRC hindered the position of the Overseas Chinese in America.
+In addition, Taiwan was conducting an open struggle to keep and retain the Overseas Chinese in the United States in their camp, backed by the anti-communist winds blowing in the US over the years.
 This strategy boomeranged, leading to the suspicion of all new immigrants from China as potential spies.
 The stringent enforcement of immigration laws in the United States provided propaganda fodder for the PRC and put the consistently feeble ROC government in an embarrassing position for its inability to safeguard its citizens.
+In 1949, Chinese students studying in the United States faced significant financial challenges.
+The Guomindang (Nationalist Party) was largely unable to provide assistance, leaving many students in dire financial situations.
+As the Chinese Civil War progressed and the Communist Party gained control, these students became increasingly isolated from their families back home.
+This separation led to a cessation of financial support from their families, compelling the students to rely more heavily on the American government for funding to continue their education.

-After the start of the Korea War, the position of the Overseas Chinese becomes even more hazardous, Many Overseas Chinese students leave the US for the mainland.
+After the start of the Korea War, the position of the Overseas Chinese became even more hazardous, Many Overseas Chinese students left the US for the mainland.

-The American government tries to stop this exodus of students and scientists.
-Qian Xuesen, the rocket specialist, is the most famous victim of this policy.
-After June 1951, the restriction on migration becomes even more severe and 120 students are not allowed to leave the country for the People's Republic of China.
-September 10, 1955, China and the US agree that the US abandons the restriction in exchange for the release of American POWs from the Korean War.
-Qian Xuesan is also allowed to leave.
+The American government tried to stop this exodus of students and scientists.
+Qian Xuesen, the rocket specialist, was the most famous victim of this policy.
+After June 1951, the restriction on migration became even more severe and 120 students were not allowed to leave the country for China.
+September 10, 1955, China and the US agreed that the US abandons the restriction in exchange for the release of American POWs from the Korean War.
+Qian Xuesan was also allowed to leave.
 In the years 1945-1955, some 700 Chinese students and scientists returned to the China.
-Most of them play an important role in the development of science in the PRC.
+Most of them played an important role in the development of science in the PRC.

 Notes...